sgorgun/while-statements/README.md

 For the arithmetic sequence $`{5, 6, 7, 8, 9, ...}`$ the sum of the first five elements is 35 (5 + 6 + 7 + 8 + 9).

-The algorithm you have implement is shown on the flowchart diagram below.
-The flowchart notation has no special symbol for a _while_ statement.
-That's why a decision block is used to describe the algorithm.
+The algorithm you have to implement is shown on the flowchart diagram below.
+The flowchart notation has no special symbol for a _while_ statement, therefore a decision block is used it.

 ![Arithmetic Sequence 1 Diagram](images/as-1.png)

-Read and understand the diagram, and add the code to the _SumArithmeticSequenceTerms1_ method.
+Read and analyze the diagram, add the code to the _SumArithmeticSequenceTerms1_ method.

-1. Declare and initialize _sum_ and _i_ variables.
+1. Declare and initialize the _sum_ and the _i_ variables.
 Add the [return statement](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/statements/jump-statements#the-return-statement) to return the _sum_ value.

 ```cs
 public static int SumArithmeticSequenceTerms1(int a, int n)